 These portfolios allow you to invest according to the amount of investment risk you’re comfortable taking and the potential return characteristics you prefer.
 You may choose among 5 portfolios, with objectives ranging from more aggressive to more conservative.

-Founding Funds 529 Portfolio.
-This portfolio invests in 3 value-oriented underlying funds—each with over a 60-year track record—to create an investment portfolio offering diversification across multiple asset classes.
+Franklin Founding Funds 529 Portfolio.
+This portfolio invests in 3 value-oriented underlying funds — each with over a 60-year track record — to create an investment portfolio offering diversification across multiple asset classes.

-Growth 529 Portfolio.
+Franklin Growth Allocation 529 Portfolio.
 This growth allocation is designed for investors with a longer investment time horizon and/or higher risk tolerance.

-Growth & Income 529 Portfolio.
+Franklin Growth & Income Allocation 529 Portfolio.
 This moderate allocation is designed for investors who have a long-to-medium investment time horizon and/or moderate risk tolerance.

-Income 529 Portfolio.
+Franklin Income Allocation 529 Portfolio.
 This more conservative allocation is designed for investors with a short-to-medium investment time horizon and/or lower risk tolerance.